AlecAivazis/alt-responsive/README.md

 ## Creating the Store

-All you need to do is wrap our class in your alt instance's `createStore` method.
+All you need to do is wrap the ResponsiveStore in your alt instance's `createStore` method.
 ```js
 // stores/ResponsiveStore.js